 Commentary.
 This district is designed to allow for commercial, retail and service establishments that are compatible and do not adversely impact the surrounding residential neighborhoods.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Heavy Industrial (HI)

 Heavy Industrial is characterized as high-impact manufacturing, compounding, processing, treatment and other uses that by their very nature create a certain real or potential nuisance and which are not compatible with nearby residential and commercial developments.
 Among the uses anticipated in the Heavy Industrial Zone are processing and storage, refineries, tank farms, foundries, primary metals and other enterprises whose raw materials, goods-in-process or finished products could be characterized as toxic, noxious, hazardous, odiferous, explosive, radioactive or otherwise potentially harmful to nearby neighbors if improperly handled.
 Heavy Industrial anticipates a requirement for the development of extensive on-site and off-site transportation infrastructure such as liquid and break-bulk river terminals, rail access and storage yards, tanker truck loading and unloading and other infrastructure.
 Limited retail sales are permitted in Heavy Industrial zones.